jameslyden/project-planning/ideas.md

 * Should be compatible with at least one common file format
   * G-code is the defacto standard and an obvious choice
   * What formats can be produced by open-source 3D CAD tools?

+### Cable modem statistics tracker
+Maintain statistics on connection state, signal strength, IPs, etc over time

+* Split into two pieces, the collection daemon and the user interface(s)
+* The collection daemon:
+  * will run on a single server
+  * will poll the cable modem for data periodically
+  * will provide an API for UI implementations to get the data in a standard way
+* The UI:
+  * will display, plot, alert on, and generally do useful things to the data
+  * will come in various flavors:
+    * Full-power Linux/Windows client (or just Linux, if cross-platform doesn't pan out
+	 * Lightweight alert-oriented modules for Linux, Windows, Android
+	 * MediaPortal plugin